Blazor MudBlazor Starter

 Key Features

-- Pre-configured MudBlazor layout with app bar, navigation drawer, breadcrumbs, and dark mode toggle
+- Pre-configured MudBlazor layout with purple app bar, navigation drawer, compact breadcrumbs, project links, and dark mode toggle

-- Multi-architecture Docker image (AMD64 + ARM64) with health check endpoint at
+- Multi-architecture Docker image (AMD64 + ARM64) with ASP.NET Core health endpoint at

-/healthz - Production-optimized builds with AOT, ReadyToRun, and trimming support
+/healthz - Production-optimized builds with optional AOT plus ReadyToRun, trimming, and extra optimization support

 - CI/CD pipeline: PR build checks with container health verification, main branch release to GHCR and Azure